For more ELYSIUM’S PASSAGE Blog Posts, go to

-As we ascend our Mountains further up and further in, we continue to gain greater clarity and vision in seeing who we are while we are on earth.
+As we ascend our Mountain further up and further in, we gain greater clarity and vision in seeing who we are while we remain on earth.
 Whatever path we may be on, we are all on a trek through life.
-I wish now to share my very strange venture taking me further up and further in on a journey far beyond what I could have imagined.
+I now wish to share this most peculiar venture that took me further up and further in, far beyond what I could have imagined.

 A REALLY CRAZY DREAM